coffee2code/list-more-custom-field-names/readme.txt

     `define( 'CUSTOM_FIELD_NAMES_LIMIT', 100 );`

-2. (recommended) Somewhere, most likely in your active theme's functions.php file, hook the 'c2c_list_more_custom_field_names' filter and return the number you'd like:
+2. Somewhere -- ideally in a mu-plugin or site-specific plugin, or less ideally your active theme's functions.php file -- hook the 'c2c_list_more_custom_field_names' filter and return the number you'd like:

     `add_filter( 'c2c_list_more_custom_field_names', create_function( '$limit', 'return 100;' ) );`

 = Does this plugin include unit tests? =